JulienneHu/apps/ReadMe.md

 # Part1 For Users to Run the Code(only steps)

-- First Open docker, and in terminal
+- First Open docker(desktop app version), and in terminal

   ```bash
   docker login